flashbots/suave-specs/README.md

 <div class="warning">

 ⚠️ The SUAVE protocol is still in a state where [the code](https://github.com/flashbots/suave-geth) is the most up-to-date protocol spec.
-The goal of these notes is to gradually evolve into an implementation agnostic specification. ⚠️
+The goal of these notes is to gradually evolve into an implementation-agnostic specification. ⚠️

 </div>